StephenNneji/RAT-Docs/source/tutorial/chapter2.rst

 is a protected parameter and always exists, and this parameter controls where this roughness is placed in the layer stack.
-So, for two layers defined with thickness, SLD and roughness as [d\ :sub:`1`, :math:`\rho_\mathrm{1}`, r\ :sub:`1`] and [d\ :sub:`2`, :math:`\rho_\mathrm{2}`, r\ :sub:`2`], then for the *substrate/liquid* geometry the substrate roughness is placed as the first roughness the beam meets, and the layer roughness's refer to the interface after the particular layer. or the *air/substrate* case, the opposite is true, and the substrate roughness is the last roughness in the stack, with the layer roughness referring to the interface before each layer.
+So, for two layers defined with thickness, SLD and roughness as [d\ :sub:`1`, :math:`\rho_\mathrm{1}`, r\ :sub:`1`] and [d\ :sub:`2`, :math:`\rho_\mathrm{2}`, r\ :sub:`2`], then for the *substrate/liquid* geometry the substrate roughness is placed as the first roughness the beam meets, and the layer roughness's refer to the interface after the particular layer.
+But in the *air/substrate* case, the opposite is true, and the substrate roughness is the last roughness in the stack, with the layer roughness referring to the interface before each layer.

 ModelType - As is the case for RasCAL, there are three ways of defining models in RAT:-